A Not-So-Capital Plan, Part 1:

 • A reduced dynamic envelope to make PSD installation significantly more feasible, as recommended by the MTA’s PSD study.
 The dynamic envelope of a train car refers to the envelope within which it may sway while moving, even during rare equipment failures like the loss of suspension on one side of the train.
 To avoid strikes during this swaying, PSDs must be placed outside of this envelope [14].
 Current B division trains have a dynamic envelope of about 11” from the train exterior, which forces PSDs to have at least an 11” gap between the train and PSD.
 Such a large gap is problematic for multiple reasons.
 For one, it necessitates the PSD being placed much further back, which may be impossible on NYC’s narrow platforms (without expensive structural reconstruction) that often contain columns and stairways very close to the platform edge.
 The MTA’s PSD study claims that PSDs are only feasible at 27% (128/472) of stations, largely due to violating ADA clearance (154 stations).
 Significantly reducing the dynamic envelope would free up valuable inches for ADA clearance, making the widespread installation of PSDs imminently more feasible.
 Secondly, the gap between the PSD and train would be large enough for a person to fit in, risking entrapment.
 This is dangerous and necessitates costly and inaccurate sensor-based gap detection.
 Instead, the dynamic envelope could be reduced, allowing the train to be nearly flush with the PSD.
 This is how most trains with PSDs operate around the world, like the 124-year-old Paris Metro Line 1, and even domestic ones like the Honolulu Skyline and JFK AirTrain right here in NYC, where sideswipe PSD strikes are extremely rare, just as platform strikes are extremely rare on the NYC subway.
 Clearly this is technologically feasible, so it is a matter of aligning the MTA’s conservative specs, which trains are certified to, to the global norm.
 For example, the MTA’s dynamic envelope assumes simultaneous loss of one suspension and operation at high speed, even though these cannot occur simultaneously [15].
 This is exactly what Paris did as it installed PSDs on its old lines, tightening and refining the dynamic envelope standards to the actual physical capabilities of its trains and their signals.
 Furthermore, reducing the dynamic envelope has numerous other benefits, from track worker safety to smoother trains to reduced tunnel clearance (for example, allowing B division-sized trains to fit in the East NY Tunnel).

-• Modern passenger information screens that are capable of displaying any website on a modern standards-compliant web browser and are capable of intermittently connecting to the internet, at the very least anywhere there is cell service [14].
-This would avoid issues with bespoke vendor software that is difficult to update [15] by using global, proven standards and open-source software and websites that will update in real time.
+• Modern passenger information screens (PIS) that are capable of displaying any website on a modern standards-compliant web browser and are capable of intermittently connecting to the internet, at the very least anywhere there is cell service [16].
+This would avoid issues with bespoke vendor software that is difficult to update by using global, proven standards and open-source software and websites that will update in real time.
+The MTA has taken great strides forward in its PIS designs, but because the software remains bespoke and inflexible, last week, the MTA had to resort to using paper signs over its brand-new R211 screens that couldn’t handle a reroute to 2nd Av.

 Adopting the above rolling stock innovations from the international industry would serve double duty.
 It would create better passenger service than is available on the current rolling stock.
 But it would also reduce costs, by reducing the need to redesign trains from the international norms of the 2020s to those of the 1990s.